AdobeDocs/campaign-standard.en/help/administration/using/aep-about-data-mapping.md

 * The out-of-the-box transfer of subscription events is not supported.
 To transfer subscription events, you can create corresponding XDM and dataset on Adobe Experience Platform, then configure a custom data mapping for these data.

-* Existing experience events cannot be ingested into Adobe Experience Platform, but ongoing generated experience events will be streamed to Adobe Experience Platform.Data engineer cannot manually stop/pause ingestion of tracking log and broadlog data to Adobe Experience Platform.

-* Regarding GDPR Requests, customers need to place separate requests for Campaign Standard and Adobe Experience Platform for both access and delete actions.
+* Regarding privacy requests, customers need to place separate requests for Campaign core privacy service and Adobe Experience Platform for both access and delete actions.

 * For each XDM field, the DULE labeling needs to be done in Adobe Experience Platform.
 This is customer responsibility to apply DULE labels.

 * Restrictions on marketing actions become applicable only after DULE labels are applied in Adobe Experience Platform.
 Before that, all data are available for all types of marketing actions.